muflax-scholars/fly/fly/README.txt

 DEVELOPING FLY

+Fly is hosted at https://launchpad.net/flyploverfly.

 Fly has tests in directory "tests".
 All tests can be run by typing in a terminal: "./run_all_tests.csh" providing you are in the main directory, and that the run_all_tests file has the appropriate permissions (chmod +x run_all_tests.csh to make executable).

+SUPPORT

+Please email the google discussion group ploversteno@googlegroups.com for support, or report a bug on launchpad.

+AUTHORS

+Pragma Nolint
+Michael Roberts